Looking to dine out at the best restaurants in Yorkville, Toronto?

 81 Yorkville Ave, 416-850-6135

-Looking for Yorkville restaurants that serve inspiring Korean flavours?
+Looking for restaurants in Yorkville that serve inspiring Korean flavours?

 Koko Share Bar opened in 2010, offering an upscale contemporary take on Korean cuisine in Yorkville.
 The subterranean space is open for lunch and dinner and is famous for offering shareable Japanese and Korean platters.